-- (a) in the case of a development contribution required under Section 198(1)(a), - Withhold a certificate under Section 224(c) of the Resource Management Act 1991. - Prevent the commencement of a resource consent under the Resource Management Act 1991. - (b) in the case of a development contributions required under Section 198(1)(b), withhold a code of compliance certificate under Section 94 (4) of the Building Act 2004. - (c) in the case of a development contribution required under section 198(1)ba or (4a), withhold a certificate of acceptance under section 99 of the Building Act 2004. - (d) in the case of development contribution required under Section 198(1)(c), withhold a service connection to the development. - (e) in each case, register the development contribution under the Statutory Land Charges Registration Act 1928, as a charge on the title of the land in respect of which the development contribution was required.
+- Prevent the commencement of a resource consent under the Resource Management Act 1991. - (b) in the case of a development contributions required under Section 198(1)(b), withhold a code compliance certificate under Section 95 of the Building Act 2004. - (c) in the case of a development contribution required under section 198(1)ba or (4a), withhold a certificate of acceptance under section 99 of the Building Act 2004. - (d) in the case of development contribution required under Section 198(1)(c), withhold a service connection to the development. - (e) in each case, register the development contribution under subpart 5 of Part 3 of the Land Transfer Act 2017, as a charge on the title of the land in respect of which the development contribution was required.